-Innovative hand hygiene support to improve patient safety by reducing Healthcare Associated Infections
+Innovative hand hygiene improving patient safety and reducing healthcare associated infections.

-Poor hand hygiene in clinical settings is a historic problem and still continues to be a crucial problem to date.

 Hand hygiene is a key component to preventing the spread of germs and bacteria in hospitals.
-There have been attempts to solve the issue at an operational level by adding more sanitation units throughout hospitals, however over 300,000 patients still suffer from healthcare-associated infections each year creating an annual cost of £1 billion to the NHS.
+Yet still over 300,000 patients suffer from health care associated infections each year in the UK.
+There have been many attempts to solve this issue at an operational level by adding more sanitation units throughout hospitals.

 However with no effective measurement protocol in place, compliance is near impossible to track.
 Hospital staff receive limited training and guidance on the subject and unsurprisingly this leads to poor management.
 The current baseline in the NHS with independent validations is that less than 50% of staff actually wash their hands appropriately.